-After a fair hearing process, the governing board takes a final professional review action that adversely affects the clinical privileges of the physician for more than 30 days or accepts the surrender or any restriction of clinical privileges while the physician is under investigation or in return for not conducting such an investigation or proceeding.8
+After a fair hearing process, the governing board takes a final professional review action that adversely affects the clinical privileges of the physician for more than 30 days or accepts the surrender or any restriction of clinical privileges while the physician is under investigation or in return for not conducting such an investigation or proceeding.15

 Recommendations for additional education or treatment for behavioral health issues where there is no final adverse action would not need to be reported.
 Knowing this enhances the participation of clinicians.
-The case study on the following page demonstrates how professional review and HCQIA can facilitate the improvement of patient safety protocols within a practice.
+An example of how peer review facilitated a practice's improving its patient safety follows on the next page.